 In the years following the fire, much of this neighborhood was extensively redeveloped.
-This site along Piedmont Street would be used as a parking lot for many years, but as seen in the July 2015 photo, there is now a condominium building under construction here.
+This site along Piedmont Street would be used as a parking lot for many years, but as seen in the 2021 photo, there is now a condominium building here.

 The green building you show is not the location.
 The actual location is the taller building in the background.
 Piedmont ends at Broadway, and the location was on that corner.

 This is the correct location, give or take a few yards.
 The building had an unusual footprint, so the Piedmont Street entrance was a little further west than the Shawmut Street entrance on the other side of the block.

 I agree that you have the location correct.
 I believe the majority of people have the entrance too far towards Broadway.

 I’ve compared photos taken right after the fire from high floors of surrounding buildings to later photos and Google Earth images.
 Matched up car lengths with those same images and consistently come up with the same conclusions.
 The Piedmont entrance was at or even a bit left (facing the building) of number 17 Piedmont.
 The notion that the entrance was in the middle of Cocoanut Grove Ln is flat out wrong.